athertahir/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 you will know:

-ˆ How to develop MLP models for univariate time series forecasting.
+- How to develop MLP models for univariate time series forecasting.

-ˆ How to develop MLP models for multivariate time series forecasting.
+- How to develop MLP models for multivariate time series forecasting.

-ˆ How to develop MLP models for multi-step time series forecasting.
+- How to develop MLP models for multi-step time series forecasting.

 Let’s get started.